Livox-SDK/Special-Firmwares-for-Livox-LiDARs/Multi-return_Firmware_For_Livox_MID/README.md

 ![](doc/figure3.png)

-**Figure 4:** using the multi-return firmware(double return version)
+**Figure 4:** using the multi-return firmware(dual return version)

 ![](doc/figure4.png)

 As shown in figure 5, 6, 7 below, a piece of glass is placed in front of the Livox LiDAR.
 The normal firmware only calculates the depth of the glass.
-The multi-return firmware (double return version) can not only calculate the depth of the glass, but also the depth of the wall behind.
+The multi-return firmware (dual return version) can not only calculate the depth of the glass, but also the depth of the wall behind.
 The multi-return firmware (triple return version)can report additional information of another piece of glass in between.

 **Figure 5:** using the normal firmware

 ![](doc/figure5.png)

-**Figure 6:** using the multi-return firmware(double return version)
+**Figure 6:** using the multi-return firmware(dual return version)

 ![](doc/figure6.png)